-Devon is an 11-year old living with his grandmother.
-His mother left the family years ago and his father has recently gotten into trouble.
-Devon often expresses that he really misses his father and does not understand why his grandmother is acting more like his school principal than the nice lady who used to spoil him.
-Unfortunately, Devon often becomes emotional, especially when he is struggling with missing the life he used to have.
-When these big emotions occur, he has a difficult time calming down.
-His grandmother regularly tells him “ you need to stop being so upset”.
-This statement is typically followed up with a list of reasons as to why he should be fine.
-This reasoning never works, instead, Devon becomes more emotional and his behaviors spiral out of control.
+Devon* is an 11-year-old living with his grandmother.
+His mom left the family years ago and his dad recently went to prison.
+Devon misses his dad and doesn’t understand why his grandma acts more like his school principal than the fun lady who used to spoil him.
+He becomes emotional easily and sometimes has a difficult time calming down.
+“Stop being so upset!” his grandmother tells him as she gives a list of reasons why things are fine.
+But her reasoning never works.
+Instead, Devon’s behaviors spiral out of control.

-Now, think about a time in your past when something really upset you.
-Remember a moment where you were sad, angry or even anxious.
-You may have heard some of these phrases from a well-meaning friend: “Stop being so upset!”
-“Just calm down!”
-“Everything will be fine!”
-Then, you likely received a lecture with a list of reasons why you should not be having these feelings.
-Did any of that help?
-No, probably not.
+Think of a time when you were sad, angry, or anxious.
+You may have heard some of these phrases from a well-meaning friend: “Don’t be upset,” or “Just calm down, everything will be fine!”
+Maybe your friend explained reasons why you shouldn’t be having these feelings.
+Did this response help?
+Probably not.

-When children and teens have hard histories and are exhibiting challenging behaviors, our response is to give them reasons to stop.
-Dr. Bruce Perry, a psychiatrist and fellow of the Child Trauma Academy teaches us that this is the wrong place to start when helping our children through difficult situations.
-Instead, Dr. Perry says we need to begin with helping our children first calm down or regulate, then relate to what they are experiencing, and, finally, reason with them.
+When children or teens with hard histories exhibit challenging behaviors, our natural response is to give them reasons to stop.
+Psychiatrist and author, Dr. Bruce Perry, says this is the wrong place to start.
+Instead, we must first help our children calm down (or regulate), then relate to what they are experiencing, and, finally, reason with them.
 He refers to this approach as “The Three Rs” – Regulate, Relate, and Reason.
 Each “R” is important, but when your child is upset and acting out, the order matters.

-The next time you see your kiddo heading for a meltdown, check yourself before the list of reasons to not meltdown come pouring out of your mouth.
+The next time you see your kiddo heading for a meltdown, check yourself before giving a list of reasons or explanations.
 Start with regulating, move to relating, and end with reasoning.
-You’ll see faster resolutions to challenging behaviors, but, most importantly, you will be forming stronger attachments to your children.
-If you need help with The Three Rs, reach out to us today!
+You’ll see faster resolutions to challenging behaviors, and most importantly, you will be forming stronger attachments to your children.
+If you need help with “The Three Rs,” reach out to us today!